-(g) The completion of 39 college degree credits or the equivalent as follows:
+(g) The completion of 36 college degree credits or the equivalent as follows:

-Six college degree credits in English to include three college degree credits in English Composition 101 or a higher level and three additional college degree credits in higher level English.

-12 college degree credits in mathematics and science to include a minimum of three college degree credits of college mathematics and a minimum of three college degree credits of college science.
-The remaining six college degree credits may be earned in college mathematics and/or science.

-21 college degree credits in professional education courses approved by the Department including a three college degree credit seminar specifically designed for new teachers to be taken during their first year of teaching.
+18 college degree credits in professional education courses approved by the Department.
 These courses shall address the Professional Standards for Vocational Technical Teachers set forth in 603 CMR 4.10.

+One of the following:

+Possession of a bachelor’s degree; or

+18 college credits in the following areas:

+Three college degree credits in English.

+Three college degree credits in mathematics.

+Three college degree credits in science.

+Nine college degree credits in coursework, which may include courses related to the vocational technical education subject, additional English, mathematics, or science courses.

+Educators who possess a higher degree than the one required to obtain the Preliminary license as outlined in 603 CMR 4.07(2)(b) may have the degree accepted in lieu of the college degree credits in 603 CMR 4.07(4)(g)(2)(2).

-College degree credits earned through the completion of a Sheltered English Immersion course may be counted towards the college degree credits required by 603 CMR 4.07(4)(g)1 and 603 CMR 4.07(4)(g)2.
+College degree credits earned through the completion of a Sheltered English Immersion course may be counted towards the college degree credits required by 603 CMR 4.07(4)(g)2.

+In lieu of the requirements of 603 CMR 4.07(4)(g)(1), educators seeking a Professional license for a vocational license field that is operated only at the postsecondary level must complete 6 credits as outlined in Department guidance.

 (5) Vocational Technical Teacher Licenses Issued.
-Licenses listed under the following occupational clusters will be issued.
+Licenses listed under the following occupational clusters may be issued.

 (a) Agriculture and Natural Resources Cluster.